MEG visual tutorial: Single subject (BIDS)

 MEG noise covariance: Empty room recordings

 The minimum norm model we will use next to estimate the source activity can be improved by modeling the the noise contaminating the data.
-The section shows how to estimate the noise covariance in different ways for EEG and MEG.
+The introduction tutorials explain how to estimate the noise covariance in different ways for EEG and MEG.
 For the MEG recordings we will use the empty room measurements we have, and for the EEG we will compute it from the pre-stimulus baselines we have in all the imported epochs.

 Right-click on the new subject > Review raw file.

 Select all the folders in: derivatives/meg_derivatives/sub-emptyroom (processed with MaxFilter/SSS)